gscrow/dressipi-com/_posts/2018-06-27-monthly-retail-round-up-june-2018.markdown

 * Hero will enable shoppers to access a platform called Black Book. *“Customers who opt into Black Book can stay connected with their preferred stylist, in-store and online.
 When they're signed up to this service, they can also discover product offerings and recommendations.”*

 Instead of queries going to the customer service team, customers will speak through messaging, photo sharing and live video streaming with actual stylists based at Harvey Nichols.
-As reported in [The Industry Fashion](https://www.theindustry.fashion/harvey-nichols-partners-with-hero-to-offer-live-shopping-online/), Harvey Nichols wants to offer their online customers the same level of luxury, personalised service that they would expect at their stores.
+As reported in [The Industry Fashion](https://www.theindustry.fashion/harvey-nichols-partners-with-hero-to-offer-live-shopping-online/), Harvey Nichols wants to offer their online customers the same level of luxury, personalized service that they would expect at their stores.

 ### 3) Westfield London’s Technology Plans

 In March, Westfield London opened its new expansion.
-Anchored by John Lewis, other retailers including Boden, Primark and H&M opened new and improved stores, centred around customer experience and new technology.
+Anchored by John Lewis, other retailers including Boden, Primark and H&M opened new and improved stores, centered around customer experience and new technology.
 This June, [Fashion United](https://fashionunited.uk/news/retail/westfield-unveils-the-future-of-retail-destination-2028/2018060430007) reported that marking their 10 year anniversary, Westfield has unveiled a new concept named ‘Destination 2028’.

 Destination 2028 will include features such as:

-* Eye scanners recalling information on entry on a visitor's former purchases and recommendations for personalised fast-lanes
+* Eye scanners recalling information on entry on a visitor's former purchases and recommendations for personalized fast-lanes

 * Magic mirrors and smart changing rooms will give shoppers a virtual reflection of themselves wearing new garments